 Warning: Last items in stock!

-The handy 4-piece cruise set content a folding basket with a snap-on food tray (color may vary.
+The handy 4-piece cruise set consists of a folding basket with a snap-on food tray (color may vary.
 The tray is currently blue), a door wedge with attached lanyard and a suction hook.

 $22.00 S&H will be added when ordered separately.